christmann/recs-redfish-api/applications/redfish-documentor/README.md

 This optional parameter points to a operations file, which specifies the available operations (other than GET) per defined Resource.
 If not specified, only GET operations will be available.

+#### -l, --literals

+This optional parameter points to a literals file, which specifies literals for the documentation.

 #### -s, --schema

 This optional parameter points to the folder where the used schema files will be copied to.
 If not specified, no schema files will be copied.